szarroug3/dota-data/docs/todo/ux.md

 11. ✅ Review and iterate on design
 12. ✅ Fix React key prop warning in TeamList component
 13. ✅ Update TeamCard to determine loading state based on data availability
+14. ✅ **REMOVE ALL TAILWIND CSS CLASSES** - Use default browser styling only
+15. ✅ **UPDATE ALL COMPONENTS** - TeamManagementPage, AddTeamForm, TeamList, TeamCard, EditTeamModal
+16. ✅ **VERIFY FUNCTIONALITY** - All components work with default styling

 ### **Requirements**:
-- Use only stateless components and static content
+- ✅ Use only stateless components and static content
-- Follow the design system for colors, spacing, and typography
+- ✅ Follow the design system for colors, spacing, and typography
-- Ensure accessibility and mobile responsiveness
+- ✅ Ensure accessibility and mobile responsiveness
-- Use realistic Dota 2 static data for demonstration
+- ✅ Use realistic Dota 2 static data for demonstration
-- Add proper icons (no Unicode emojis)
+- ✅ Add proper icons (no Unicode emojis)
+- ✅ **Use default browser styling only** - No Tailwind CSS classes

 ---